Dandruff Vs. Dry Scalp: Symptoms, Differences, And Treatment

 Causes Of Dandruff

 Dandruff is most commonly caused by a fungus called Malassezia furfur.
 Research shows that people with dandruff tend to have twice the concentration of Malezzisia furfur than those without it (1).
+There are different types of dandruff, such as oily and dry variations.
+Oily dandruff caused by excess sebum and dry dandruff results from a dry scalp.
 It can be caused by bacteria too.

 • Other causes of dandruff include excess exposure to sunlight, harsh combing techniques, excessive shampooing, and accumulation of dirt, grime, and product residue.